msakarvadia/robot_math_equation_solver/README.md

     <img src="https://github.com/msakarvadia/robot_math_equation_solver/assets/22324068/7881fdeb-70a1-4639-a570-bca53d0fb670" width="45%">
 </p>

-To help with debugging the character coordinate paths which are passed to the inverse kinematics, we created a debug world in Gazebo, and several debug scripts to visualize the exact paths with respect to a wall and the lidar scans.
+To help with debugging the character coordinate, we created a debug world in Gazebo, and several debug scripts to visualize the exact paths with respect to a wall and the lidar scans.
 After testing, this helped us rule out any serious issues with our character path calculations.
 In the below images, the red line signifies the estimated wall position where the character paths are transformed onto this plane.
 For some reason, the lidar points from gazebo are shifted slightly closer in Rviz, but you can match the distances through other means.

 <p align="center">
     <img src="https://github.com/msakarvadia/robot_math_equation_solver/assets/90344922/d1072add-ff94-4de7-9e79-be6a242dc304" width="45%">